hss-dev/CRIS-Connect/electron/README.md

 ## Getting Started

+This is a short guide on how to download, install and run CRIS-Connect.

-Clone the repository
+**1)** Clone the repository

 ![](readme-gifs/1clonerepo.gif)

-Install the dependencies using NPM
+**2)** Install the dependencies using NPM

 ![](readme-gifs/2npmi.gif)

-Start the server using 'npm start'
+**3)** Start the server using 'npm start'

 ![](readme-gifs/3npmstart.gif)

-If you are accessing CRIS Reporting from Chrome then you may need to accept the certificate authorisation by browsing to https://localhost:9998
+**4)** If you are accessing CRIS Reporting from Chrome then you may need to accept the certificate authorisation by browsing to https://localhost:9998

 ![](readme-gifs/4chromeacceptcert.gif)